libp2p/docs/content/introduction/what-is-libp2p.md

 It's essential that we are able to send and receive data between peers *securely*, meaning that we can trust the [identity](#identity) of the peer we're communicating with and that no third-party can read our conversation or alter it in-flight.

 libp2p supports "upgrading" a connection provided by a [transport](#transport) into a securely encrypted channel.
 The process is flexible, and can support multiple methods of encrypting communication. libp2p currently supports [TLS 1.3](https://www.ietf.org/blog/tls13/) and [Noise](https://noiseprotocol.org/), though not every language implementation of libp2p supports both of these.
-(Older versions of libp2p may support a [deprecated](https://blog.ipfs.io/2020-08-07-deprecating-secio/) protocol called SECIO; all projects should switch to TLS 1.3 or Noise instead.)
+(Older versions of libp2p may support a [deprecated](https://blog.ipfs.io/2020-08-07-deprecating-secio/) protocol; all projects should switch to TLS 1.3 or Noise instead.)

 ### Peer Routing